 What if I only want one session?
 Can therapy help me?

-The first session is just the beginning and an important step.
+The first therapy session is just the beginning and an important step.
 In this initial consultation meeting (known as an assessment), I learn about your reasons for seeking therapy and we establish how best to work together to meet your individual needs.
 For therapy to be effective, it takes more than one session to feel better and to see real change.
+We can talk about what to expect and how long therapy may last after I get to know you in that first session.

 How do I know when therapy is working?
 When will I start feeling better?